ReadingAndThinking.com

 We can easily understand the ideas of revolution, but it is difficult to realize sacrifice.
 Caton decided to die in place of Dane because he loved Lucy, he chose to love what she loved.
 He secretly arranged plans to provide the most comprehensive protection for the boat to go to safety.
 He used the ingenuity rescued from alcohol and regret to make it serve love for the last time.
 Dane didn’t know all of this.

 He said to Lucy, “I want to give my love a farewell blessing.
 We will meet again where the needy can rest!”
-On the other side, the servant of Manet’s house In order to prevent Mrs. Defari from catching up with the doctor's family, Miss Pross had a desperate fight with her.
+On the other side, the servant of Manet’s house To prevent Mrs. Defari from catching up with the doctor's family, Miss Pross had a desperate fight with her.
 Dickens told her: "Love is always more powerful than hate."

 What about Caton?
 What did he get for this lonely man who went to death?
 "Jesus said that the resurrection is with me, and the life is with me.
 Those who believe in me will be resurrected even though they die.
 Whoever lives and believes in me will never die."
 Before Caton was imprisoned, he encountered a misjudgment by the Revolutionary Committee.
 Poor tailor.
 They accompany each other like passengers who have been seated, towards the end.
 She told him: